Fresh Fruit Cake with Pears

 Serve, plain or lightly dusted with icing sugar.
 Slice and enjoy with a good cup of coffee.

-This cake keeps well in the fridge, in an airtight container, and it freezes beautifully.
+This cake keeps well in the fridge, in an airtight container for 3 days, and it freezes beautifully.